 The Federal Work Study (FWS) Program provides funding to DeVry University for jobs that enable students to earn money to help pay for school.
 Your financial need determines whether you qualify for these jobs and the maximum amount you can earn each year.
-Visit your DeVry University Student Finance Office for more information on this program.
+Visit your DeVry University Student Central Office for more information on this program.

 DeVry University Programs

 This grant is awarded to new and continuing students that demonstrate unmet financial need.
 Award amount vary.
 Specific eligibility criteria applies, please contact your DeVry University Student Central Office for additional information.

 Military Service Grant

 This grant is available to all students who are called to active duty during the course of their studies.
 For more information contact your DeVry University Student Central Office.